hwelsters/edamame/README.md

 <h2>Edamame</h2>
   <p>A downloadable game for Windows, MacOS and Linux </p>
   <br/>
-Edamame is a <a href="https://en.wikipedia.org/wiki/Logic_gate">logic-gate</a> / block-pushing puzzle game where you guide Millman the engineer through a series of puzzles where you connect logic gates and wires to complete every level.
-Put yourself into Millman's <a href="https://en.wikipedia.org/wiki/Shoe">shoes</a> and solve puzzles by pushing blocks around!
+Edamame is a <a href="https://en.wikipedia.org/wiki/Logic_gate">logic-gate</a> / <a href="https://en.wikipedia.org/wiki/Sokoban">block-pushing puzzle game</a> where you guide Millman the engineer through a series of puzzles where you connect logic gates and wires to complete every level.
+Put yourself into Millman's <a href="https://en.wikipedia.org/wiki/Shoe">shoes</a> and solve <a href="https://en.wikipedia.org/wiki/Puzzle">puzzles</a> by pushing blocks around!

 <h2>✨Features✨</h2>
 -🥦 15 challenging levels  <br/>